schefflaa/betacode/README.md

 - **Code: `@`** → Ogonek:  ̨

 ## Remarks
 This tool is neither perfect nor complete.
 You can adapt and extend it to suit your specific requirements.
-Please don't forget to cite appropriately if you use it in your work. 🤝🏼